Tomb of the Unknown Soldier (Arlington National Cemetery): The Unknown of Vietnam

 The Vietnam Unknown service member was originally designated by Medal of Honor recipient U.S. Marine Corps Sgt.
 Maj.
-Allan Jay Kellogg, Jr., during a ceremony at Pearl Harbor.
+Allan Jay Kellogg Jr., during a ceremony at Pearl Harbor.

 Each branch of the Armed Services took part in the transportation to honor the unknown.
 Marines from Marine Barracks Hawaii consisted of an Honor Guard of nine enlisted men and Lt.
 Denis Muller.
 The designated Vietnam Unknown was transported aboard USS Brewton, where the Marines stood guard over the casket during the voyage to Naval Air Station Alameda, California.
-At Travis, the debarkation ceremony turned the remains over to the USAF on May 24.
+At Travis, the debarkation ceremony turned the remains over to the USAF on 24 May 1984.
 The next day, the remains of the Unknown were flown from Travis Air Force Base, California, arriving at Andrews Air Force Base, Maryland.
 Once there the remains were turned over to the US Army, where the remains were taken to Fort McNair for placement upon the horse-drawn wagon which later carried the Unknown to the Capitol Rotunda for display before interment.
 While on display for public viewing, all branches of the U.S. Armed Forces stood in honor, guarding the casket of the Unknown for two weeks.

 Many Vietnam veterans and President Ronald Reagan and Nancy Reagan visited the Vietnam Unknown in the U.S. Capitol.
-An Army caisson carried the Vietnam Unknown from the Capitol to the Memorial Amphitheater at Arlington National Cemetery on Memorial Day, May 28, 1984.
+An Army caisson carried the Vietnam Unknown from the Capitol to the Memorial Amphitheater at Arlington National Cemetery on Memorial Day, 28 May 1984.

-President Reagan presided over the funeral, and presented the Medal of Honor to the Vietnam Unknown, and also acted as next of kin by accepting the interment flag at the end of the ceremony.
+President Reagan presided over the funeral, presented the Medal of Honor to the Vietnam Unknown, and acted as next of kin by accepting the interment flag at the end of the ceremony.
 The interment flags of all Unknowns at the Tomb of the Unknowns are on view in the Memorial Display Room.

 Identification of the Unknown

 In 1994, Ted Sampley, a POW/MIA activist, determined that the remains of the Vietnam Unknown were likely those of Air Force 1st Lt.
 Michael Joseph Blassie, who was shot down near An Lộc, Vietnam, in 1972.
 Sampley published an article in his newsletter and contacted Blassie's family, who attempted to pursue the case with the Air Force's casualty office without result.
 In January 1998, CBS News broadcast a report based on Sampley's investigation which brought political pressure to support the identification of the remains.
-The body was exhumed on May 14, 1998.
+The body was exhumed on 14 May 1998.
 Based on mitochondrial DNA testing, Department of Defense scientists confirmed the remains were those of Blassie.
-The identification was announced on June 30, 1998, and on July 10, Blassie's remains arrived home to his family in St. Louis, Missouri; he was reinterred at Jefferson Barracks National Cemetery on July 11.
+The identification was announced on 30 June 1998, and on 10 July, Blassie's remains arrived home to his family in St. Louis, Missouri; he was reinterred at Jefferson Barracks National Cemetery on 11 July.